lamg/proxy/README.md

 ## Usage

-The library uses the custom procedure, [ConnControl][6], for determining the network interface and parent proxy for making the connection, and for controlling the established connection's behavior.
+The library uses the custom procedure [ConnControl][6], for determining the network interface and parent proxy for making the connection, and for controlling the established connection's behavior.
 ## Example

 This is a proxy that denies all the connections coming from IP addresses outside a given range.